1935 Chicago mayoral election: Independent candidacy of Newton Jenkins

 Jenkins' run was supported by the Third Party, an effort to create a new party.
 The party claimed itself to be spun-off from the progressive Republican movement.
 The party, which intended to use "U.S., Unite" as its national slogan and utilize the buffalo as its mascot, sought to use Jenkins' candidacy as a national launchpad for the party.
-This effort ultimately evolved into the short-lived Union Party, on which party line Jenkins would go on to run unsuccessfully for U.S. Senate in 1936.
+This effort ultimately merged into the short-lived Union Party, on which party line Jenkins would go on to run unsuccessfully for U.S. Senate in 1936.